-How to fund retirement?
+How to fund and achieve retirement?

 - Modest workplace pensions.
-This means we keep jobs with our current employer for the coming 5-10 years as our debt is killed off.
+We hope to keep our jobs with our current employer for the coming 5-10 years as our debt is killed off.
 Nothing is a given though.
-We’re optimistic if we continue working with our current employer, at least into 2024, we’ll both have some small pensions to draw from for the rest of our lives.
+We’re optimistic if we continue working with our current employer, at least into 2024, we’ll both have some small workplace pensions to draw from over time.

 These are our high-level assumptions for the financial future.
 We have work to do to meet our goals and desires but we’ve made great progress to date.
 No doubt our plans and needs will continue to evolve over time but this is our updated perspective.
 I’ll keep you posted.

 What reality check have you done on your financial plan?
 Are you in retirement?
 How did your plan match reality?